a1fred/cryptoportfolio/README.md

 ### Features
 * Show balance on coin wallets,exchanges and mining pools
+* Safe.
+Does not need private keys or any wallet access, for exchanges you can use read-only keys
 * Automatically find all tokens on ethereum or stellar wallets
 * Show your owned balance from shared wallet by settings percent-owned
 * Simple api easy to use as library in your project